dannwaneri/portfolio_v4/content/blog/hello-world.md

 [Photo from MicroStockHub](https://www.istockphoto.com/)

 Good day, discerning reader!
 I'm glad you're here for my first blog post.
 Please allow me to introduce myself if you are new to this place.

-Daniel is my name, and as you can probably infer from my name, I'm a very sage fellow.
+My name is Daniel, and as you can probably infer from my name, I'm a very sage fellow.
+I could tell you a long, boring story about how I decided to become a backend developer and how I got into IT in the first place, but who likes long, boring stories?
+Personally, I do not.

-I'm a backend developer with a lot of experience with JavaScript.
-I've used JavaScript across the stack to create projects and run this blog.
-Right now, I'm dealing with Node.js, React, and Typescript issues while keeping an eye on API development and reliability.
+I am a backend developer from Nigeria, and it's not nearly as small or insignificant as some people might think.

+I found out that a lot of cool guys in IT have personal blogs where they write articles about things they enjoy.
+I want to be as cool as they are, too!

+That's why I wanted a place to post my thoughts, experiences, and all the other stuff that is on my mind.

 My goal is to help developers spend less time searching through documentation/Stack Overflow/GitHub Issues/source code and more time solving business problems.

-I plan on writing on this blog for a long time.
-Topics that interest me most come and go, but there's never been a shortage of things I'm excited to write about.
-I'm often exhilarated with thoughts about backend programming, development and design.

-There are so many subjects in those areas that need my commentary, my analysis and maybe even my sympathy.
-That's on top of the more 'traditional' topics that still give me pause and inspire thoughtful discussion.
-Pull up a chair - it's time to learn some new things!